£190 setup + £59/mo · Own your site · Cancel anytime

 Let’s be straight — Checkatrade is good at what it does.
 It puts your name in front of homeowners who are ready to hire.
 The reviews are genuine, the brand is trusted, and plenty of tradespeople make good money from it.

-But at £70-120 a month, it’s not cheap.
+But the real cost isn’t £70–120 a month.
+It’s that plus per-lead fees, which push most tradespeople into the £200–£400/month range.
 And the moment you stop paying, your leads stop too.
 You don’t own anything.
 Your profile, your reviews, your visibility — it all lives on Checkatrade’s platform, not yours.

 The directory trap